Mental health support

 If you’re having specific issues in college, you can always contact the relevant JCR officer to see if we can help.
 For example, the Academic Affairs Officer is always around to help with academic stress, and if you’re having issues with a specific tutor or paper she can help you resolve the concern.
 If you have any questions about collections, workload, resources, exams, study spaces or more, then please reach out to her through facebook or email and she can help you or put you in touch with someone else who can.
 Similarly, our wonderful Equal Opportunities Committee are on hand to help with any issue that arise in regards to specific access or diversity concerns.

 Although the Peer Supporters are a great resource, you may sometimes feel the need to get in touch with someone with more responsibility and training.
-If you feel this, Mia Smith (our Chaplain and Designated Welfare Lead) is a great person to contact.
-You can reach her at mia.smith@hertford.ox.ac.uk or on 01865 279455 and she is always ready to talk about any welfare issues you might have, including stress, anxiety, and depression as well as welfare issues that have arisen in or out of college.
-Keep an eye on Mia’s weekly emails for more resources!
+If you feel this, Jane Corrigan (Designated Welfare Lead) is a great person to contact.
+You can reach her at jane.corrigan@hertford.ox.ac.uk and she is always ready to talk about any welfare issues you might have, including stress, anxiety, and depression as well as welfare issues that have arisen in or out of college.
+Keep an eye on Jane’s weekly emails for more resources!

 Junior Deans